Where Is A Snake’s Heart?

 What Is the Structure of a Snake’s Heart?

-A snake’s heart has three chambers, consisting of two atria and a single ventricle.
-The atria receive blood from the lungs and the body, while the sole ventricle is the one that pumps out blood into the arteries.
+A snake’s heart has three chambers: two atria and one ventricle.
+The atria receive blood from the lungs and body.
+The ventricle pumps blood into the arteries.

-However, the heart isn’t the only system involved in the circulatory system of a snake.
-The heart is connected to the rest of the body by arteries and veins, which help transport blood throughout the body.
-Snakes also have the Renal Portal system, in which the blood passes through the kidneys.
+The heart isn’t the only part of a snake’s circulatory system.
+Arteries and veins transport blood throughout the body.
+Snakes also have a Renal Portal system where blood passes through the kidneys.

 What Is the Renal Portal System?